Bkamahl/ReservableRooms/README.md

-ReservableSpots allows you to create a reservable spot anywhere in the map, if you are able to edit the map and add the entity.
+ReservableRooms allows you to create a reservable spot anywhere in the map, if you are able to edit the map and add the entity.

 Bugs will be fixed if reported, in a time frame at least.

+To change the "[ReservableRooms]" color, find the Color() at lines 10 for the server file and 7 for the entity file.

 Chat commands: